jg-rp/micro-liquid/README.md

 ## About

 Micro Liquid implements minimal, Liquid-like templating.
-You can think of it as a non-evaluating alternative to f-strings or t-strings, where templates are data and not always string literals inside Python source files.
+You can think of it as a non-evaluating alternative to [f-strings](https://peps.python.org/pep-0498/) or [t-strings](https://peps.python.org/pep-0750/), where templates are data and not necessarily string literals inside Python source files.

 Full-featured Liquid ([Python Liquid](https://github.com/jg-rp/liquid) or [Shopify/liquid](https://github.com/Shopify/liquid), for example) caters for situations where end users manage their own templates.
 In this scenario, it's reasonable to expect some amount of application/display logic to be embedded within template text.
 In other scenarios we'd very much want to keep application logic out of template text.